- Radio Times

 About this programme

-A compilation of performances tracking the career of successful singer-songwriter Paul Weller.
+A compilation of performances tracking the career of singer-songwriter Paul Weller.
 Footage spanning the last 35 years reveals how he evolved from his beginnings in mod-punk trio the Jam to the more soulful sound of the Style Council and finally on to his solo career.
-Featuring performances by Noel Gallagher, Etta James and Amy Winehouse.
+The programme also features Weller duetting with Noel Gallagher on That's Entertainment, and with Amy Winehouse on Etta Jones' Don't Go to Strangers.

 Cast and crew